Free Trial

 The European Central Bank stands at right as soccer players practise on a field next to the river Main, in Frankfurt, Germany, late Thursday, Sept.
 19, 2024.
 (AP Photo/Michael Probst, File)

-LONDON (AP) — The European Central Bank, which sets interest rates for the 20 countries that use the euro currency, cut borrowing costs once again on Thursday after figures showed inflation across the bloc falling to its lowest level in more than three years and economic growth waning.
+LONDON (AP) — The European Central Bank, which sets interest rates for the 20 countries that use the euro currency, does not expect the bloc to slide into recession as it cut borrowing costs once again Thursday in the wake of recent data showing inflation across the bloc falling to its lowest level in more than three years, and economic growth waning.

-The rate cut is its third since June and shows optimism among rate-setters over the path of inflation.
-Inflation sank to 1.8% in September, the first time in three years that it has been below the ECB’s target rate of 2%.
+According to revised figures on Thursday, inflation across the 20-country eurozone, sank to 1.7% in September, the first time in three years that it has been below the ECB’s target rate of 2%.

-In a statement accompanying the decision, the ECB said recent economic evidence shows that “the disinflationary process is well on track.”
-However, it predicted an inflation pick-up in the coming months, before a return to its target in the course of next year.
+In a statement accompanying the decision, the ECB predicted an inflation pick-up in the coming months, before a return to its target in the course of next year.

-ECB President Christine Lagarde gave few signals that the bank would be cutting interest rates again at the next policy meeting in December.
+In a press briefing following the decision, ECB President Christine Lagarde gave few signals that the bank would be cutting interest rates again at the next policy meeting in December, stressing that the governing council is “not pre-committing to a particular rate path.”

-Lagarde did acknowledge that the recent data had come in “somewhat weaker than expected,” pointing to a contraction in manufacturing sector and weaker exports.
+Lagarde did acknowledge that the recent data on economic activity had come in “somewhat weaker than expected,” pointing to a contraction in manufacturing sector and weaker exports.

 The ECB, which was created in 1999 when the euro currency was born, started raising interest rates in the summer of 2021, taking them up to a r ecord high of 4% in Sept.
 2023 to get a grip on inflation by making it more expensive for businesses and consumers to borrow, but that has come at a cost by weighing on growth.